 Security Tools and Best Practices for Administrators

-In addition to Meraki's secure out of band architecture and hardened datacenters, Meraki offers a number of tools for administrators to maximize the security of their network deployments.
-Use of these tools provide optimal protection, visibility, and control over your Meraki network.
-This page contains information about how to quickly and easily increase the security of your meraki.com accounts and our recommended best practices for account control and auditing.
+In addition to Cisco Meraki's secure out of band architecture and hardened datacenters, Cisco Meraki offers a number of tools for administrators to maximize the security of their network deployments.
+Use of these tools provide optimal protection, visibility, and control over your Cisco Meraki network.
+This page contains information about how to quickly and easily increase the security of your Cisco Meraki.com accounts and our recommended best practices for account control and auditing.

 Enable two-factor authentication